-Students learn to be music businessmen and women, music arrangers, songwriters, composers and producers and commercial music performers.
-In addition to music business and traditional academic music studies, these programs offer expanded and interdisciplinary training, with a greater emphasis on computer based music technologies, business practices, and popular music and jazz performance.
+Students learn to be music businessmen and women, music arrangers, songwriters, producers and performers.
+In addition to music business and traditional academic music studies, these programs provide interdisciplinary training in computer based music production technologies, entertainment business strategies, and popular music performance.
 The commercial music field is where the greatest amount of music industry employment is to be found.

 Degrees and Certificates